gargkshitiz/MicroServiceTemplate/README.md

 Project details
 ----------------
-* *AccountsServer*, the starting point
+1. AccountsServer, the starting point
 * It starts the spring boot app.
 * It starts an embedded tomcat server.
 * Looks for accounts-server.properties file, in which we define app name, port number, eureka URL etc.
 * It enables
 	* EurekaClient
 	* CircuitBreaker (Hysterix)
 	* Redis Caching
-    		* Database connectivity: Searches for Property file classpath:database.properties, Looks for all the table entities through @EntityScan(com.org.fms.account.model), Looks for all the JPA repositories and queries etc. through @EnableJpaRepositories(com.org.fms.account.model)
+	* Database connectivity.
+Searches for Property file classpath:database.properties, Looks for all the table entities through @EntityScan(com.org.fms.account.model), Looks for all the JPA repositories and queries etc. through @EnableJpaRepositories(com.org.fms.account.model)
 	* @RestController, @Services, @Components etc. by scanning packages under com.org.fms.account.
 	* A REST template for making REST calls

-* *AccountsController*
+2. AccountsController
 * Has a normal GET
 * Has a GET, PUT and DELETE to demo caching techniques
 * Has a GET to demo hysterix fallback mechanism

-* *CacheDemoService* has service methods to demo caching techniques
+3. CacheDemoService has service methods to demo caching techniques

-* *HysterixDemoService* has service methods to demo hysterix fallback mechanism
+4. HysterixDemoService has service methods to demo hysterix fallback mechanism

-* *Account* is the DB table equivalent
+5. Account is the DB table equivalent

-* *AccountRepository* class has all the DB queries embedded inside it, in the form of methods OR queries
+6. AccountRepository class has all the DB queries embedded inside it, in the form of methods OR queries

-* *CacheConfig* is used to configure Redis connection etc. It looks for redis.properties in the classpath
+7. CacheConfig is used to configure Redis connection etc. It looks for redis.properties in the classpath

-* *DBConfig* is used to configure Redis connection etc. It looks for sql-server.properties in the classpath
+8. DBConfig* is used to configure Redis connection etc. It looks for sql-server.properties in the classpath

-* *KafkaConfig* is used to configure Kafka 0.9.0.1 connection etc. It looks for kafka.properties in the classpath
+9. KafkaConfig* is used to configure Kafka 0.9.0.1 connection etc. It looks for kafka.properties in the classpath

-* *LogDocTrackConfig* configures swagger documentation, enables incoming request tracking, creates performance logs and adds request track id in logs.
+10. LogDocTrackConfig* configures swagger documentation, enables incoming request tracking, creates performance logs and adds request track id in logs.
 It looks for swagger.properties in the classpath.

-* logback.xml defines how service logs should be created.
+11. logback.xml defines how service logs should be created.

 What to do when referencing this project
 -----------------------------------------
-* Copy project structure, pom.xml, LogDocTrackConfig, swagger.properties and logback.xml.
+1. Copy project structure, pom.xml, LogDocTrackConfig, swagger.properties and logback.xml.
 Tweak swagger.properties and logback.xml as per your documentation and logging requirements.
 If Performance logs are required, change the value of PERF_LOG_SCOPE variable in LogDocTrackConfig class as per your performance logging needs.
-* For Caching needs, copy CacheConfig and redis.properties.
+2. For Caching needs, copy CacheConfig and redis.properties.
 Tweak cache.properties for connection configuration.
 If Caching is not required, you may also remove dependency spring-boot-starter-redis from pom file
-* For Database needs, copy DBConfig and sql-server.properties.
+3. For Database needs, copy DBConfig and sql-server.properties.
 Tweak sql-server.properties for connection configuration.
 Also change the package names in DBConfig class for @EntityScan and @EnableJpaRepositories annotations.
 If Database is not required, you may also remove dependencies (spring-data-commons,spring-boot-starter-data-jpa,jtds,c3p0) from pom file
-* For Kafka needs, copy KafkaConfig and kafka.properties.
+4. For Kafka needs, copy KafkaConfig and kafka.properties.
 If Kafka is not required, you may also remove dependencies (spring-kafka) from pom file
-* Create Server , Controller, Service, Model, JPA classes and server bootup properties file on the same lines, naming conventions, annotations etc.
+5. Create Server , Controller, Service, Model, JPA classes and server bootup properties file on the same lines, naming conventions, annotations etc.